Abbilaash/Richie2.com/README.md

   - Cookies

+## NOTES:

-## Should have clearly defined header & footer sections.
+- [ ] Should have clearly defined header & footer sections.
 - [ ] A simple one-page layout is a good start.
 As long as the general layout is easy to replicate across pages.
 - [ ] Page should load without requiring JavaScript to display.
 Please use CSS features instead of JavaScript.
       (Good idea to design with JavaScript disabled in your browser.)